microsoft/Olive/examples/whisper/README.md

 Outputs the final model and latency results.

+**Important:** To run the example on Windows, please use cmd or PowerShell as administrator.

 ## Prerequisites
 ### Pip requirements
 This example requires the latest code from onnxruntime and onnxruntime-extensions which are not available in the stable releases yet.
 So, we